 8

-Get an opportunity to travel in the most magical train routes, the Bernina Express, as you continue on a journey to discover the wonderful Swiss Alps.
+Travel a magical train route on the Bernina Express, as you continue your journey to discover the wonderful Swiss Alps.
 Explore the various towns in the vicinity and take in the Swiss town that are popular for their chocolatiers and cafes.
-This is a unique experience that provides you with the most natural scenic beauty and a chance that you cannot miss.
+This is a unique experience that provides you with the most natural scenic beauty.
+Don't skip it!

 Largo Cairoli 18, at the corner with Via Cusani MM1 Cairoli,